Britain's leading business lobby group sets out proposals for change after misconduct allegations

 It said its “ambitious” program of change has been based upon discussions with more than 1,000 business leaders, and will result in a “renewed CBI."

-The CBI has been rocked by multiple sexual misconduct allegations, including rape, in recent months, which prompted dozens of household names, including automaker BMW, banking firm NatWest and insurance group Aviva, to ditch their membership of the organization.
-The scale of the outrage raised questions over whether the CBI could survive.
+The CBI has been rocked by multiple sexual misconduct allegations since March, including rape, in recent months, which prompted dozens of household names, including automaker BMW, banking firm NatWest and insurance group Aviva, to ditch their membership in the organization.
+The scale of the outrage raised questions over whether the CBI could survive or whether it was actually needed.

+It also hired ethics consultancy Principia Advisory to examine its culture.
+Principia concluded that the CBI's culture “under-prioritized people management skills,” but rejected blanket descriptions of it as being “toxic” or “misogynistic.”

+“Blanket descriptions of the CBI’s culture being toxic are not correct, but we have work to do to embed a consistent set of values for all of our staff,” new director-general Rain Newton-Smith said.

-The CBI said it plans to speed up the hunt for a successor to its president and promised a “refreshed board" and the creation of a new People and Culture subcommittee of the board.
+Among the measures proposed, the CBI said that it plans to speed up the hunt for a successor to its president and promised a “refreshed board" and the creation of a new People and Culture subcommittee of the board.
 It said it will also establish an external expert Culture Advisory Committee and bolster its internal training and communications.

-While unveiling its proposals, the business lobby group dismissed allegations that its culture has been toxic, citing the findings from Principia.

-“Blanket descriptions of the CBI’s culture being toxic are not correct, but we have work to do to embed a consistent set of values for all of our staff,” said new director-general Rain Newton-Smith.

 At the special meeting next week, the CBI's members will be asked to vote on the question: “Do the changes we have made — and the commitments we have set out — to reform our governance, culture, and purpose give you the confidence you need to support the CBI?”